albaneLysiak/turku_sample_code/README.md

 - the SpecOMS software, allowing to perform this search with several strategies
 - theoretical spectra instead of experimental spectra; their sequences are known, which allows to evaluate the results with precision

-This Python script taking as input data provided by SpecOMS and creating
+This Python script taking as input data provided by SpecOMS (available at https://mega.nz/file/HVMVBIgQ#8LmaWRo1WRsZNYZM30iNb85HzpCXOSwU0BUPSh74JZI) and creating
 1) a .gexf network from these data, that can be visualised graphically, for example by Gephi (not possible with the whole network)
-2) statistics and histogram for the network (not really relevant for a reduced network) This allowed me to perform a first exploration of the results provided by SpecOMS with the human proteome.
+2) statistics and histogram for the network (not really relevant for a reduced network) This allowed me to perform a first exploration of the results provided by SpecOMS with the human proteome

 Main steps :